Three Seasons: Plot

 In the misty mornings of Saigon, young girls wake up to pick lotuses from a flower pond, to later sell to American tourists and fellow Vietnamese alike.
 To pass the time, the girls sing rich folk songs that touch the heart of a poet (Teacher Dao) who lives in an old temple overlooking the pond.
 Teacher Dao suffered leprosy at the age of 26 and had consequently lost his fingers.

 The girls (one of them a newcomer named Kien An) are trucked off to the bustling streets of Saigon where they sell the lotus in bundles for 5,000 đồng VND (roughly 30 cents USD).
 In Saigon, we meet different aspects of its inhabitants.
 Woody is a 9- to 10-year-old street peddler who sells cigarettes, chewing gum, and various other things in a box that hangs on a strap to his shoulder.
 Hai is a cyclo driver who hangs out with his buddies near a grand hotel.

 Through a chance meeting, Hai eventually falls in love with Lan who works as a prostitute in big hotels.
 Though seemingly happy after receiving American dollars from her clients, she carries a silent resentment of herself and her clients.
 She tells Hai that she won't be doing this job for long and dreams of sleeping in an air-conditioned room, with no one to bother her.
 Lan tries to embrace the capitalist invasion by re-inventing herself and though she resents the lifestyle, she promises to one day live like them.
 Hai respects her and sees through her pain.
-After winning $200 USD in a cyclo race, he treats her to her dream.
+After winning US$200 in a cyclo race, he treats her to her dream.
 Lan feels guilty and rejects Hai's advances.
 She feels that she is incapable and doesn't deserve Hai's special treatment.
 During one of the last scenes of the film, Lan finally comes to terms with herself and Hai as he takes her to a place streaming with red phượng vĩ (Royal Poinciana) blossoms.
 Lan, dressed in a beautiful white áo dài (traditional Vietnamese dress), marvels at her surroundings.

 Hai's encounter with Kien An is a ridicule of the western embrace of "convenience".
 Kien An's flowers, hand-picked and real, are being driven out by mass-produced plastic flowers.
 Hai comments that they are even sprayed with perfume to imitate the smell.
 The only difference is that the plastic flowers never wilt and die.
 Hai wants no part in this and asks Kien An for two.
 Kien An respects him and gives him the lotus for free.